rachelvansciver/SAACO3/networks/VPC.md

 - gives double throughput of virtual private gateway by using ECMP support

 ## VPC Sharing
-- share one or more subnets within other accounts beloning to the same [[AWSOrganisations]]
+- share one or more subnets within other accounts belonging to the same [[AWSOrganisations]]
-- every account can only work with the ressources they created
+- every account can only work with the resources they created

 ## VPC Flow Logs
-- Capture Information about IP traffic through your interfacines
+- Capture Information about IP traffic through your interfaces
 - VPC Flow Logs
 - Subnet Flow Logs
 - ENI Flow Logs